therion23/sinhika/doc/homeassistant.md

 %sudo ALL=(ALL) NOPASSWD: ALL
 ```

-("sudo" might be "admin" or "staff", depending on your flavour).
+("%sudo" might be "%admin" or "%staff", depending on your flavour).

 Second, you want to go to your Profile in Home Assistant and enable Advanced Mode.
 You will learn why later.